edited by: Samuel Moyn , Andrew Sartori

 In ‘A framework for debate’ Moyn and Sartori discuss the reasons for and implications of the turn to global history and the possible interpretations of global intellectual history.
 The editors explain that ‘Global Intellectual History is intended to showcase the available choices at a threshold moment in the possible formation of an intellectual history extending across geographical parameters far larger than usual’ (p.
 4).
 However, the most valuable contribution of this book comes not from its expansion of geographical scale, but from the way in which it relativises and interrogates the global concept.
 Moyn and Sartori write, tantalisingly, that ‘it may even be that the expansive space that is today called “the global” has never really existed’ (p.
 5).
 From this perspective the ‘global’ shifts from object to subject.

 The question ‘what is global intellectual history’ is approached in different ways in each of the contributions.
 In the concluding remarks, Kaviraj notes that one reason for this is that, in the first instance, there are two interpretations of what intellectual history is.
 He summarises ‘some historians want to understand how large intellectual ideas or trends cause the events that make history.
 Their object of epistemic interest is social history, in which they wish to assess the significance of the causal efficacy of ideals and intellectual processes.
 For a second group of scholars, the objects of analysis are the intellectual systems or processes themselves.
-The history they study is the history of their making, and ‘history; in the broader sense forms its context’ (p.
+The history they study is the history of their making, and ‘"history"; in the broader sense forms its context’ (p.
 294).

 The turn to global history raises many questions, and there is no consensus on what the ‘global’ is.
 The editors provide a useful delineation of three possible approaches to the ‘global’: ‘first, the global as a meta-analytical category of the historian; second, the global as a substantive scale of historical process, and hence a property of the historian’s subject matter; and third, the global as a subjective category used by historical agents who are themselves the objects of the historian’s inquiry’ (p.
 5).
-This offers an alternative schema for global history than that already provided elsewhere.(1) Moyn and Sartori’s delineation is useful for navigating the approaches offered in the following essays.
+This offers an alternative schema for global history to that already provided elsewhere.(1) Moyn and Sartori’s delineation is useful for navigating the approaches offered in the following essays.
 The first two categories correspond with the ways in which other sub-disciplines of history have approached global history, but the third, approaching the global as a subjective category, illustrates the innovative way in which intellectual history can contribute to the development of global history.

 The way in which concepts of the world are constructed is most visibly explored in Duncan Bell’s ‘Making and taking worlds’ (chapter 11).
 Beginning with the ideas of Nelson Goodman (2), Bell makes an important intervention in our understanding of ‘global’ and global history.
 He argues ‘first, that the human sciences – including intellectual history – can be conceived of as the study of practices of world making.
 Second, that global intellectual history can be characterized as a mode of social inquiry that focuses on articulations of “globality”’ (p.
 257).
 He emphasizes that spatial scale is not the issue, but how we conceptualise that space.
 This article provides a useful introduction to the historiography of intellectual history on this topic, although this could be integrated with other important works on the politics and epistemology of global concepts, especially Walter Mignolo’s Local Histories/Global Designs.(3)